MarelGuy/Jay/Updates/MAY.md

 Today I'll work on the if else statement.
 Also, I'm using "Error" in a lot of places, that means that I need to make an actual error handler for that thing.

+## 2022-05-07

+Hey there!
+Today I fixed everything i could possibliy fix.
+I'm glad to see that everything is working fine, I never felt so happy like this just from a project.
+This isn't over yet, but this fix is the turning point of the project.
+Now I'll be working on some more features, like loops.